|ASP.NET Core||ASP.NET MVC 5|

 |Working with content||For end-users, such as content editors and copywriters, there is no noticeable difference between the two development models.
 The way of working with content and the tools available are identical.|

-All pages in the documentation not specifically targeted at Core are written for the MVC development model.
+Pages in the documentation not specifically targeted at Core are written primarily for the MVC development model.
 The standard documentation applies to Core scenarios most of the time, but certain steps and code samples may need to be slightly adjusted.
+Certain pages allow you to switch between content suitable for the Core or MVC models using a selector located under the page heading.

 Development using ASP.NET Core is documented in a dedicated section: Developing Xperience applications using ASP.NET Core.